Jalexandrou/IAC-RISCV-CW/Personal Statements/JacobPeakeStatement.md

 In my design I have used direct mapped cache as it is simple to implement into the existing processor- and only requires a small amount of extra hardware which can be put inside the Data Memory module itself.
 As the limit given by the stretch goal is 256 bytes of data cache- I had to implement the cache as having a capacity of 64 words, with a width of 57 bits, 32 for the data, 24 for the tag and 1 for the V bit.

-This allowed me to define a 1-D cache array with 64 sets:
+This allowed me to define a one dimensional cache array with 64 sets:

 `logic [CACHE_WIDTH-1:0] cache_array [2**SET_WIDTH-1:0];`